unexpectedpanda/retool/readme.md

 `#` to the beginning of the line.
 You can't process a dat file only by languages -- you must also set a region order.

+Titles with a region of "Unknown" will be included no matter which language you filter by.
+If titles in the following regions don't have languages specified, they will be included if you select any of their respective languages:

+- **Asia** &mdash; English, Chinese, Japanese
+- **Hong Kong, Taiwan** &mdash; Chinese, English
+- **Latin America** &mdash; Spanish, Portuguese
+- **South Africa** &mdash; Afrikaans, English
+- **Switzerland** &mdash; German, French, Italian
+- **Ukraine** &mdash; Ukranian, Russian

 ### Options

 * `-o <output folder>` Set an output folder